 Patents are often a pretty strong indication of what a company has up its sleeve.
 Sometimes though, they are reminders of ideas that were shelved.

-Browsing through the older patents, you can see that Apple was thinking about headset displays as far back as 2009.
-The patent filed for a new iPod video headset display would apparently have let users record video and zoom in and out of the footage.
+With the latest rumours of Apple AR specs swirling, there are no new patents to pore over.
+Browsing through the older patents, though, you can see that Apple was thinking about headset displays as far back as 2009.
+A patent filed for a new iPod video headset display would apparently have let users record video and zoom in and out of the footage.
 Apple also thought it would be great for viewing live events, letting you get closer to the action when you're way out in the cheap seats.

 Evidence that VR is on the agenda arrived in February last year.
-Apple was awarded a patent (image above) for a head mounted virtual reality headset.
+Apple was awarded a patent for a head-mounted virtual reality headset.
 It uses the iPhone as the display, much like the Gear VR does with Samsung's smartphones or Google Cardboard.
 The patent even talks about supporting additional accessories like spare batteries, physical control inputs and a cooling system.

 Building the Apple dream team